 Dragon Age: Inquisition is the latest in Bioware's epic fantasy role-playing series that has captured the hearts and the hours of thousands of players worldwide.
 With a captivating storyline, in-depth character creation and development, multiple sidequests, and unforgettable characters, it's a game that has proved to be arguably the best in the franchise so far.

 Many people who play have at least one favourite character and even a romantic interest with whom they engage their character.
 But what of the voice actors and actresses who brought our favourite mages, warriors, rogues, ambassadors, and war generals to life?
 Let's take a look at the main characters in Dragon Age: Inquisition and the wonderful people who provided their dialogue.

 Miranda Raison (Cassandra)

-Cassandra is voices by Miranda Raison, a British actress who you might recognise as Tallulah from Doctor Who and Jo Portman in Spooks.
-Inquisition wasn't the first or last voice acting work by Raison; she also provided her charming vocals in Thomas & Friends and Mass Effect: Andromeda.
+Cassandra is voiced by Miranda Raison, a British actress who you might recognise as Tallulah from Doctor Who and Jo Portman in Spooks.
+Inquisition wasn't the first or last voice acting job of Raison's; she also provided her charming vocals in Thomas & Friends and Mass Effect: Andromeda.

 Raison was perfect as Cassandra with her deep voice and ability to convey passionate emotions.